 - Family systems approach

-The Rose II is a combined two-phase program that offers services at the PHP and IOP levels of care.
-Participation in this program is limited to women who have completed residential treatment at another center.
+The Rose II is a combined two-phase treatment and rehab program that offers services at the PHP and IOP levels of care.
+Participation in this program is limited to women who have completed a residential treatment program at another center.
 As is the case in our residential program, The Rose II features a variety of therapeutic modalities and offers women the opportunity to participate in a dynamic series of individual, group, and experiential therapies, along with hypnotherapy, art therapy, massage therapy, yoga, Pilates, EMDR, trauma resolution workshops, co-dependency workshops, and family systems education.

 The result is a thorough plan that includes recommendations on procedures, activities, or referrals to assist the individual in maintaining or improving functioning and increased independence as well as the status, location, and arrangements for future services that will benefit her for the long-term.

 The moment a woman walks through the door at The Rose, she joins a vibrant healing community that is dedicated to helping her achieve and surpass her goals.
-From her first day in our care until long after she has completed the treatment phases of her recovery, she will be a valuable and valued member of The Rose family.
+From her first day in our rehab program, until long after she has completed the treatment phases of her recovery, she will be a valuable and valued member of The Rose family.